 Cognac is a famous type of brandy that comes from the Cognac region of France.
 It's made using certain types of grapes, cooked two times in copper pots, and aged in wooden barrels for many years.
+There are plenty of brandy benefits to know about, but more on that another time.

 Making Cognac involves a lot of work and follows strict rules to ensure that it's of the highest quality.
 Knowing the finer details of how cognac is made can help you choose the right types of Cognac, thus boosting your restaurant’s profit margin.